Ethanol10/Ror2Ganon/README.md

 <details>
 <summary>Click to expand previous patch notes:</summary>

+- 3.1.0 -> Added the following:
+    - Added a sword beam to Ganondorf's sword when he hits 30 Triforce stacks or greater!
+    - Added config to remove the trails off Serrated Whirlwind if you require.
 - 3.0.2 -> Fixes to the following:
     - Reduced voice line frequency on all moves EXCEPT super heavy attacks.
     - Recoloured smash skins are now a config file, I don't know how these work online, but make sure everyone has the config enabled for the skin you want.